-Functionalization of conducting oxides by ion beam and defect engineering
+Functionalization of conducting oxides by ion beam and defect engineering (FUNCTION)

 The goal of the FUNCTION project is to develop novel oxide-based functionality compatible with the prevailing silicon technology for Photovoltaics (PV) devices by understanding and manipulating the electro-optical interaction between embedded semiconducting nanocrystals and a conductive oxide host material.